davesnx/davesnx/README.md

 You can find more about me on my personal site [sancho.dev](https://sancho.dev/) or follow me [@davesnx](https://twitter.com/davesnx)

-If you like me work: [Let me know!](https://github.com/sponsors/davesnx)
+If you like my work: [Let me know!](https://github.com/sponsors/davesnx)